fabriziosestito/adr/checks/0001-record-architecture-decisions.md

 ## Decision

 We will use Architecture Decision Records, as [described by Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
-We will add to the standard template a "Considered Options" paragraph when to track the alternatives we considered in the decision making process.
+We will add to the standard template a "Considered Options" paragraph when to track the alternatives we considered in the decision-making process.

 ## Consequences